Property Tax Appeal Based on Assessor Errors: Data Mistakes That Inflate Your Bill

 Frequently Asked Questions

 Assessor errors are the easiest type of property tax appeal to win.
 Common mistakes include wrong square footage, incorrect room counts, nonexistent features, wrong year built, and wrong lot size.
-Get your property record card, compare every line to your actual property, and document any discrepancies.
+Get your property record card, compare every line to the actual property, and present the corrections to the board.

 How to Find Errors?